 OpenSearch is a small set of conventions and documents for describing and using 'search engines', meaning any service that returns a set of results for a query.
 It is nearly ubiquitous, but also nearly invisible, in modern web sites with search capability.
 If you look at the page source of Wikipedia, Facebook, CNN, etc you will find buried a link element declaring OpenSearch support.
 It is very much a lowest-common-denominator abstraction (think Google box), but does provide a means to extend its expressive power.
-This first implementation for DSpace supports none of these extensions, many of which are of openSearch-aware software.
+This first implementation for DSpace supports none of these extensions, many of which are of potential value, so it should be regarded as a foundation, not a finished solution.
+So the short answer is that DSpace appears as a 'search-engine' to OpenSearch-aware software.